reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 .. admonition:: Exercise

    Your task is create a new environment and install ``mamba=0.23.3``.
-Export this environment into a file.
+Export this environment into a file using the different options presented above.
 Now try to get the exported environment to install properly and mamba working inside the environment as if you where on a different computer.
 If you have conda installed locally on your computer you can try it there.
 If not, we provide an alternative way for you to perform this exercise.
 Run: ``debian-alternative-miniconda`` in the same directory where your YAML environment file is.
 This will bring you into a stripped down version of Debian Linux with Miniconda 4.7.12 installed.
 You may use ``vim`` or ``nano`` to edit the file there.
 Use ``exit`` to close this environment when you are done.

+   If conda is very slow and solving the environments takes too long (> 5 mins) you can skip the first part of the execise and use the environment files we provide `here <https://github.com/reslp/reproducibility-workshop/tree/main/day-2/exercise-solutions>`_.
+Try using these files inside the ``debian-alternative-miniconda`` to create the mamba environment.

 Incompatible packages from small channels